open5e/open5e/source/characters/races.rst

 **Alignment.** Half-­elves share the chaotic bent of their elven heritage.
 They value both personal freedom and creative expression, demonstrating neither love of leaders nor desire for followers.
-They chafe at rules, resent others’ demands, and sometimes prove unreliable, or at least unpredictable.
+They chafe at rules, resent others' demands, and sometimes prove unreliable, or at least unpredictable.

 **Size.** Half-­elves are about the same size as humans, ranging from